 An actor, comedian and writer, Seth Rogen has come a long way from doing stand-up comedy as a teen.

 Rogen was born in Vancouver, British Columbia, to Sandy (Belogus), a social worker, and Mark Rogen, who worked for non-profits.
 His father is American-born and his mother is Canadian.
 He is of Russian Jewish descent.
 He attended Vancouver Talmud Torah Elementary School and Point Grey Secondary School (although he dropped out of high school to move to Los Angeles) and was known for the stand-up comedy he performed at Camp Miriam, a Habonim Dror camp.
-At 16, Rogan came in second place in the 1998 Vancouver Amateur Comedy Contest.
+At sixteen, Rogen placed second in the 1998 Vancouver Amateur Comedy Contest.

 Soon after that he landed his first role in Judd Apatow's short-lived but well regarded TV series Freaks and Geeks (1999), taking on the role of Ken Miller.
 Though the show only lasted one season, it was the launching pad for many careers, including Rogen, Apatow, James Franco, and Jason Segel.
 This early work sharpened Rogen's keen improvisational skills, which he's used on many projects since.

 Following Freaks and Geeks (1999), he participated in a few unsuccessful television projects, and then joined the American television version of Da Ali G Show (2003) as a writer during its second and last season, along with his childhood friend and writing partner Evan Goldberg.
 The writing team received an Emmy nomination.
 As a huge fan of the first season, Rogen was thrilled to get the chance to work with Sacha Baron Cohen.